Knulpinette/42_03_minishell/README.md

-# Minishell
+# Cocoshell 🥥
-Write a simple version of a shell.
+Meet our simple version of a shell.

-## Parsing
+## 🍴 Parsing
 Analyse the text and divide it into categories and sub-categories.
 We went with a linear parsing since we are only dealing with pipes and redirections as operators.
 The parsing would need to be more abstract if we were dealing with `&&` or `||`, for example.